 A taste for rhubarb

-However, I wanted to give it a modern twist.
+With my renewed inspiration to cook with rhubarb, I wanted to give it a modern twist.
 So, I added raspberries, which give a vibrancy in colour and taste.
 Both rhubarb and raspberries are tart so I wasn’t sure how the flavours would go.

 However, the rhubarb and raspberries meld together with the orange juice, zest and sugar to create a delectable combination that is delicious on its own or superb with yogurt, custard or ice cream.
-And of course as a base for crumble.
+And, of course, as a base for crumble.

 You could add a little additional sugar if the recipe is too tart for you.
 Or only include the red portions of the rhubarb stalks.